ConorPadraigMurphy/FYP/README.md

    - ./bin/kafka-server-start.sh ./config/server.properties
 3. Check if Kafka topics are listed (Run the command in the kafka_2.13 Folder)
    - bin/kafka-topics.sh --list --bootstrap-server localhost:9092
-4. If there is no topics created Create them using below commands (Run command in the kafka_2.13 Folder)
+4. If there are no topics created Create them using the below commands (Run command in the kafka_2.13 Folder)
    - bin/kafka-topics.sh --create --topic incoming-videos --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
    - bin/kafka-topics.sh --create --topic processed-videos --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
 5. Use Command where app.py is located